 Usually, the best solution is to use system fonts.
 An exception may be the need to stick to some type of font that the client has set: for example, for branding or to create something memorable.
 Remember that good typography affects the reading of the text, not the visual perception of the type.

-If the line is too short, the eyes have to change focus frequently, slowing the reading pace.
+If the line is too short, the eyes must change focus frequently, slowing the reading pace.

 If the line is too long, the reader's eyes, on the contrary, have to focus on the written for a long time.
 For mobile devices, stick to a range of 30-40 characters per line.
 In web design, you can achieve the required number of names by reducing text boxes' width using em or pixels.